Discrete defect plasticity and implications for dissipation: Discrete defect plasticity

 The elastic energy rate per unit volume is given by $\dot{\phi}=\sigma_{ij} \dot{\epsilon}_{ij}$ in the material volume (which is where $\dot{\epsilon}_{ij}$ is defined) and the dissipation rate for defect $K$ is the work rate $\dot{W}^K$ on its associated discontinuity surface $S^K$.
 The elastic energy rate is given by

 Hence,

 If compatibility (the strain/strain rate field can be derived from a continuous differentiable displacement field) is satisfied pointwise there are no surfaces of discontinuity and $\dot{\cal D} =0$.
-Also, if a subvolume of $V$ is considered that does not contain a surface $S^K$, $\dot{\cal D}=0$ for that subvolume.
+Also, if a sub-volume of $V$ is considered that does not contain a surface $S^K$, $\dot{\cal D}=0$ for that sub-volume.

 For defect $K$ with surface $S^K$ and with the tractions $T^K_i=\sigma_{ij} n^K_j$ ($n^K_i$ is the normal to $S^K$) continuous across $S^K$, two possibilities for $\dot{W}^K$ are considered: (i) in Eq.~(\ref{eq4c3}) the displacement rate jump $\Delta \dot{u}^K_i$ evolves and $dS$ is fixed; and (ii) in Eq.~(\ref{eq4c3z}) the surface $dS$ evolves and the displacement jump $\Delta {u}^K_i$ is fixed.